gabriel-brasil/simple-counter/README.md

 # simple-counter
-A basic counter made with vanilla JavaScript.
+A D4 Cow Counter made with HTML, CSS and vanilla JavaScript.